6 questions: Can your family outsmart cybersecurity threats?

 Family Learning To Outsmart Cybersecurity Threats

-One of the biggest cybersecurity threats you’re likely to face?
-It’s you.
-It might seem shocking, but whether it’s at a big company or in the average household, human beings are the weakest link in a cybersecurity strategy.
+Spotting phishing attempts is a key focus of this year’s Cybersecurity Awareness Month.
+Did you know that one of the biggest cybersecurity threats you’re likely to face is human error?
+Whether at a big company or in the average household, human beings are often the weakest link in a cybersecurity strategy.

-The findings from Verizon’s 17th annual Data Breach Investigations Report (DBIR) back this up: Nearly 70% of data breaches in 2023 were caused by a “non-malicious human element”—meaning the breach was caused by someone making a basic mistake like clicking a link they shouldn’t, or sharing sensitive information such as a passcode with an unverified contact.
-And it’s more common than you might think: The FBI’s Internet Crime Complaint Center received nearly 900,000 fraud complaints in 2023 (the latest info available), with losses exceeding $12 billion.
+The findings from Verizon’s 17th annual Data Breach Investigations Report (DBIR) back this up: Nearly 70% of data breaches in 2023 were caused by a “non-malicious human element”—meaning the breach was caused by someone making a basic mistake, such as selecting a link they shouldn’t have selected or sharing sensitive information, such as a passcode, with an unverified contact.
+And it’s more common than you might think: The FBI’s Internet Crime Complaint Center received nearly 900,000 fraud complaints in 2023 (the latest info available), with potential losses exceeding $12 billion.

-The best defense against these cybersecurity threats is education and following best practices, since many cybersecurity attacks follow similar patterns.
+The best defense against these cybersecurity threats is education and adhering to best practices, since many cybersecurity attacks follow similar patterns.
 While cybersecurity training happens at many companies, it’s essential that these conversations happen at home, too.

 This short quiz is a great place to start.
-It can help you test your knowledge of cybersecurity threats as you brush up on the basics—and also provide a conversation starter for the whole family.
+It can help you test your knowledge of cybersecurity threats as you brush up on the basics—and it also provides a conversation starter for the whole family.

 Answer: C. Scammers will often use social engineering.
 Social engineering is when someone tricks you by using information they found about you online.
-For example, the scammer checks LinkedIn to see who your boss is, and sends you an email using that name.
+For example, the scammer checks LinkedIn to find out who your boss is and sends you an email using that name.
 Email addresses can also be spoofed, so check the address closely to look for errors.
-If something seems off, do not respond or click any attachments.
+If something seems off, do not respond or select any attachments.
 Call or text your boss instead and ask if they sent the email, and you can short-circuit cybersecurity threats like this.

-Answer: B. This is a common phishing scam, where the scammer wants you to call the number or click the link in the message to hand over your credit card information.
+Answer: B. This is a common phishing scam, where the scammer wants you to call the number or select the link in the message to hand over your credit card information.
 The attachment or link could also install a virus on your device.
 Cybersecurity threats like this are usually successful because the message uses wording that makes you think you need to act fast.
-You’re better off checking your transactions through your bank to see if a purchase was made.
+You’re better off checking your transactions through your bank to find out if a purchase was made.

 Answer: D. Your username and password combinations could be leaked through unrelated data breaches.
-If you use a particular password on a specific app and that app suffers a data breach, your email address and password can be compromised and sold on the dark web.
+If you use a particular password on a specific app and that app suffers a data breach, your email address and password could be compromised and sold on the dark web.
 Minimize these cybersecurity threats by using a different password for every online account.
-(Beef up your password skills even more here—and learn how to change the password on your MyVerizon account and device.)
+(Find out how to beef up your password skills—and learn how to change the password on your MyVerizon account and device.)

 Answer: C. Some of these attackers can get pretty mean if you try to call them out on the scam.
 The best way to handle these cybersecurity threats is to block them on the platform.
 Generally, once you pay the “fee,” they take your money and block you.
 Always use the “goods and services” option for any online payment so you can dispute the charge if they vanish.